Parent Representation - Background

 The New York State Office of Indigent Legal Services (ILS) Family Court Mandated Representation Practice Area listserv is open to attorneys and their staff, including social workers, investigators, mitigation specialists, paralegals or other staff members who support the attorney’s work of representing adults entitled under New York Family Court Act Section 262 to have a lawyer assigned pursuant to New York County Law 18-B.

 The listserv is intended as a forum to discuss daily practice and broader policy and systemic issues, to post questions or announcements, and to seek feedback from colleagues.
 Ultimately, the goal of the listserv is to be a venue for family court mandated representation practitioners across New York State to support each other and work together toward improving the quality of representation for indigent clients in New York’s Family Courts.

-To join the list, click the link above on the right Family Court Mandated Representation Listserv to download the form.
-Complete the form and return to Parental Representation Attorney, Lucy J. McCarthy at firstname.lastname@example.org.
-If you have any other questions about the Listserv, please feel free to contact Lucy at this email address or by phone at 518-486-4042.
+To join the list, click here to access the form.
+Then send your completed form as an attachment to firstname.lastname@example.org.
+You will receive confirmation of your subscrition status when the form is processed.
+If you have any other questions please feel free to contact Lucy by email or by phone at 518-486-4042.